Alison Brown: Grammy Awards

-Alison Brown and Quartet today
+Alison Brown and Quartet

-Stolen Moments (2005), in Brown's estimation, is her most musically successful record to date.
-"For the first time, I feel like I've created a true hybrid sound that suggests its influences – bluegrass, jazz, celtic music – but when taken as a whole isn't any one of these things." – Brown's words about the album on the group's official webpage.
+Stolen Moments (2005), in Brown's estimation, was her most musically successful record to date.
+"For the first time, I feel like I've created a true hybrid sound that suggests its influences – bluegrass, jazz, Celtic music – but when taken as a whole isn't any one of these things." – Brown's words about the album on the group's official webpage.
 In 2007, Brown was honored as one of Irish America magazine's Stars of the South.
-Her last album, The Company You Keep (2009) follows this trend of mixing different acoustic genres resulting in fresh-sounding new hybrids.
+Her 2009 album The Company You Keep continued her trend for mixing different acoustic genres.